DorianMc/LED-Class-for-Arduino/README.md

 An Arduino LED class with real-time blink method
-The Arduino program ClassTest contains the original creation of the class ClassTest_Upgrade.ino is an improved class
+The Arduino program ClassTest contains the original creation of the class ClassTest_Upgrade.ino is an improved class LEDClassTest.ino shows how the class is used for blinking